 Though small by African standards, Rwanda is perfectly located as a wildlife destination, lying at the point where East Africa’s expansive grasslands evolve into wooded hills and mountains.
-The result is the epithet of the Land of a Thousand Hills, and a variety of endemic plant and animal species almost unique to this welcoming and forward-looking nation – not least the mountain gorilla and 670 different species of bird.
+The result is the epithet of the Land of a Thousand Hills, and various endemic plant and animal species – not least the mountain gorilla and 670 different species of bird.

 But it would be remiss to visit Rwanda and not explore its urban landscapes too.
 Kigali, the capital, lies amid lush rolling hills, and is one of the continent’s most pleasant cities.
 Both clean and safe, its bustling streets have an atmosphere of quiet confidence and an ever-growing number of important cultural and historical attractions.